 Surely, it won’t cover every single one of the questions you can potentially come up with, so here’s where an online community comes to the rescue.
 There are two official communities – one on the official website and another on the StackOverflow website.

 If you don’t get an answer to your question here (some developers complain about experts’ inactivity in communities), you can turn to private tech support available with a Xamarin business license.
 With this method, you’ll get an answer in a few hours and it won’t be limited to a standard set of procedures that seldom helps eliminate the issue completely.
 Instead, you’ll received a detailed step-by-step manual to resolve your particular issue.

-7. Seamless integration with Microsoft Windows OS
+7. Seamless integration with Visual Studio

 Practically every IT company out there has a well-developed infrastructure of existing Windows-based software.